kevinmiguet-wm/book-notes/Business/What's the role of a CEO ?.md

 - find the right issues to solve, the right solutions for them

-### Constraint theory
-- A business growth is limited by a limited number of constraints

 #### Other notes
 - LTV of an agency client